BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ### Protective Earth

 For a safe working environment on your brewing day all electrical equipment should be grounded.
 To ground your kettle BrewPi heating elements are equipped with a protective earth (PE) connection.
 When connected, you are protected from 230 / 240V in case of a defect in the wiring, connections or equipment.
-Current drawn from the outlet will run to ground and trip your ground-fault circuit protector, instead of hurting you.
+Current drawn from the outlet will run to ground and trip your ground-fault circuit protector instead of hurting you.

 ### Maximum current